voodoochild/blacklionchest/_harp/public/posts/new-outfits.md

 we’ll be waiting for an expansion for that to happen.

-In the mean time, buy these new outfits if you like them (or not, if you don’t) when they’re released, get creative with dyes, and try to make yourself look awesome.
+In the mean time, buy these new outfits if you like them (or not, if you don’t) when they’re released, get creative with dyes, and try to make your characters look awesome.
 I can’t wait to see what people come up with.

 [1]: https://twitter.com/that_shaman/